 - You want to claim a refund.

 - Entries on your tax return determine if you’re eligible for certain benefits programs.
 Even if you had no income, you still may qualify for the GST/HST Credit, or provincial benefits such as the Ontario Trillium Benefit.
 You can find a complete list of provincial benefit programs here.

 - Your RRSP contribution limit starts growing as soon as you earn any income.
-Even if you’re not expecting a refund, the more RRSP contribution the better.
+Even if you’re not expecting a refund, the more RRSP contribution room, the better.